Odohofre/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is meant to teach about file permissions
+This for the basics of shell permissions